Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas vs. Xavier Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game that pits the Texas Longhorns (28-8) versus the Xavier Musketeers (27-9) at T-Mobile Center has a projected final score of 77-73 (based on our computer prediction) in favor of Texas, who is a slight favorite in this matchup according to our model.
-Tipoff is at TBA on March 24.
+Friday's contest between the Texas Longhorns (28-8) and Xavier Musketeers (27-9) matching up at T-Mobile Center has a projected final score of 77-73 (based on our computer prediction) in favor of Texas, who is listed as a small favorite by our model.
+The game will tip off at 9:45 PM ET on March 24.

-According to our computer prediction, Xavier is projected to cover the point spread (4.5) against Texas.
-The two sides are expected to eclipse the 147.5 over/under.

 Texas vs. Xavier Game Info & Odds